BMW 3 Series (F30): 330e iPerformance

 The BMW 330e iPerformance is a plug-in hybrid unveiled at the IAA in Frankfurt in September 2015.
 The first units were registered in Europe by late 2015 and North American sales began in 2016.

 The 330e features a four-cylinder petrol engine and an 88 hp electric motor.
 The powertrain is rated at a total of 185 kW and 310 lbft of torque.
 The United States EPA rated the 2016 BMW 330e energy consumption in all-electric mode at 47 kWh per 100 miles, which translates into a combined city/highway fuel economy of 72 miles per gallon gasoline equivalent (MPG-e) (3.3 L/100 km petrol equivalent), but only 14 miles all-electric range (Real world electric range under normal driving conditions mix of highway and city in eco mode is approximately 24km).
 When powered only by the petrol engine, EPA's official combined city/highway fuel economy is 31 mpgus.

 Alpina version

-The Alpina B3 (F30) was based on the F30 3 Series.
+The Alpina B3 (F30) was based on the F30 3 Series, and was produced between 2013 and 2019.